| | Michael

 characters from traditional rhymes, stories, and children's books

+and with everyday readers and seekers of knowledge.
 He asked family and friends to pose for photographs in order to get proper details from muscle extension to drape of cloth.
 He consulted dozens of books and Internet sources for information on everything from the colors used in Renaissance clothing to the shape and color of a female spotted owl.
 He hung posters, tree branches, reproductions of master art works, and even a dried banana skin in the studio.
 He studied the scriptures.
 He sought advice from other artists, friends, teachers, and librarians.
 He found inspiration in nature; in the works of Dürer, Michelangelo, Raphael, and others; and in his own contemplation of the impressions this mural would have on those who saw it.
+During

 the eight months of painting, Michael explored the concept of